 Before we jump into matrices, we need to start by understanding functions and how we represent them.
 Functions can be thought of as rules that take in an input and return an output.

 One simple way to represent a function is to have a table that takes every input and displays the function's output.
-For instance, for a function f f fff we could write:
+For instance, for a function ff we could write:

 This is a perfectly fine representation, although very verbose (the table would include every input and output combination).
 Can we create a simpler representation?